 We have a great deal of experience of working with and inspecting schools overseas and have a firm understanding of the standards and protocols for insecting British Schools Overseas.
 We are, therefore, in a very good postiion to offer you the advice, support and challenge you need to be ready for an inspection.

 The DfE has made arrangements and devised a common set of standards for the inspection of British schools overseas.
 The intention is to inform parents of pupils in British schools around the world how the standards of these schools compare with those that apply to independent schools in the UK.
-Inspectorates, such as G2G Education, authorised by the DfE and quality assured by Ofsted will be available to inspect British schools overseas and produce inspection reports that will be made available to parents and prospective parents.
+Inspectorates authorised by the DfE and quality assured by Ofsted will be available to inspect British schools overseas and produce inspection reports that will be made available to parents and prospective parents.
 By achieving UK inspection based accreditation, participating schools will be able to demonstrate that they provide a British education that has similar characteristics to an education in an independent school in the UK.
 Click here to see the full DfE document DfE standards that incldes the standards against which schools will be inspected.

 St Andrews International Primary School, Malawi

 SAIPS BSO report April 2016 finalsaips-bso-report-april-2016-final